Step 1: Determine a confidence interval for the ratio of standard deviations or variances

-Examine the shape of your data to determine whether your data appear to be skewed
+Examine the spread of your data to determine whether your data appear to be skewed.

 When data are skewed, the majority of the data are located on the high or low side of the graph.
 Often, skewness is easiest to detect with a histogram or boxplot.

-Data that are severely skewed can affect the validity of the p-value if your sample is small (less than 20 values).
+Data that are severely skewed can affect the validity of the p-value if your sample is small (either sample is less than 20 values).
 If your data are severely skewed and you have a small sample, consider increasing your sample size.